 "And in this you greatly rejoice."
 Sure you do.
 Rejoice in that inheritance.
 "But now for a season, if need be, you're in heaviness through manifold trials."
 Why?
 "That the trial of your faith being much more precious than of gold that perishes, though it be tried with fire might be found unto praise and honor and glory."
 When?
 When?
 "At the appearing of Jesus Christ whom having not seen, you love."

-And of course, back to Romans 8, the end of that verse, verse 17, we will comment on verse 18, fear not, but the end of that verse talks about being glorified together, great thought, with Christ.
+And of course, back to Romans 8, the end of that verse, verse 17.
+We will comment on verse 18, fear not.
+But the end of that verse talks about being glorified together, great thought, with Christ.
 He suffered, we suffer.
 He's glorified, we're glorified.
 It's a long way from the health-and-wealth doctrine, folks.
 It's a long way from the peace-and -prosperity doctrine.
-Christianity is not an escapism.
-And Christians, who want to avoid all conflict, limit their potential for reflecting God's glory forever.
+Christianity is not escapism.
+And Christians who want to avoid all conflict limit their potential for reflecting God's glory forever.

 Our suffering comes from men.
 Our glory comes from God.
 There's no comparison, right?
 Our suffering is earthly.
 Our glory is heavenly.
 Our suffering is short.
 Our glory's forever.
 Our suffering is light.
 Our glory is heavy.
 Our suffering is in this human body.
 Our glory's in total perfection of personhood.